 A rainy day makes for the perfect time to check out a cozy local coffee shop and/or deli cafe.
 Here are our some spots to stop in, fuel up, and veg out when you have to be out of the house.

-- Terra Coffee Roasters: Coffee meets art at this micro-roaster tucked inside the Mexican Heritage Center.
-The unique space gives you an opportunity to see a slice of the art community, while you sip on your favorite caffeinated beverage.
+Terra Coffee Roasters: Coffee meets art at this micro-roaster located inside the Yosemite Street Village.
+This great neighborhood space gives you an opportunity to see a slice of art and community, while you sip on your favorite caffeinated beverage.
 Order the rich and creamy, Dulce De Leche Latte, strong enough to give you the jolt you need!

 Get active indoors